Bradley-Stradling/Linux_Deb_Box/README.txt

 Copy_Contents_Move.sh - Copies the entire contents of the current directory to the passed target path.

+Deploy_Setup.sh - Deploys the contents of this repo for immediate use.
-Deploy_Setup.sh - Creates a few directories and sources their local paths to aliases, bashrc, and scripts to ease setting up a new debian system.
+Creates a few directories and sources their local paths to aliases, bashrc, and scripts to ease setting up a new debian system.

 Enum_User_Directory.sh - Enumerate all files and directories below the current working directory.
-(Busted and not even started really yet :P)

-Find_1_File.sh - Script to make finding a file easier.
+(Messy)

 Get_Linux_Info.sh - Script to pull some info about the current system and either display on screen write it to a file in cwd or both.

 Harden_Etc.sh - Sets permissions to root only on some /etc files.
 Must be run as root.
-Needs further checking of user status and location.
+(Needs further checking of user status and location.)

-Make_Script.sh - Creates a new script with the passed argument as a name with some comment header output pregenerated to the file as well as sets executable permission to user only.
+Make_Script.sh - Creates a new script with the passed argument as a name with my comment header output pregenerated to the file as well as prompts to set executable permission to user only.

-Pack_Up_Setup - This script has been removed to lower the chance of malicious code hiding in deployment.
+Resolution_Set.sh - adds 1920x1080p to xrandr with the same mode name as the one called in the alias "screenrez". (incomplete untested)

-Update.sh - Will run updates for the the system.
+Update.sh - Will run updates for the the system must be have sudoer permissions.
+(Untested)

 Unzip_and_Move.sh - Needs refactor.
 But will ideally unzip all files in a target directory and copy them a backup as the .zip still and unpacked to the current working directory.

 ------------------------------Script list end----------------------------------

-.........................Current production notes..............................
-Todo-
-Clean up and test all scripts in repo.

-Add lines to deploy set-up to source a variable for xrandr scripts to increase automation of ensuring 1920px1080p 60hz, or completely automating it, into the deploy set-up.

-Test:
-Resolution_set.sh - Written to add 1920px1080p 60 hz to xrandr and add the mode to the named output device.

-Enum_User_Directory.sh - enumerate and list all files and directories within the current working directory and below.

-Update.sh - Will check if root and run as root if not root. will likely change to running as sudo only.

-Testing script changes 3/10/20

-Add_Alias is good to go.
-Back_Me_Up is good to go.
-Change_Work is good to go.
-Deploy_setup is working correctly but has error in output confirmation of file check.

-.......................End current production notes............................